waynegramlich/Fab/docs/FabJoiner.md

-# Join: Join: A package for managing fasteners in the Fab system.
+# FabJoiner: FabJoiner: Fab fastener management system.
 While the most common fasteners are screws and bolts, there are others like rivets, set screws, cotter pins, etc.  This package centralizes all of the issues associated with fasteners so that changing a fastener does not become a nightmare of having to individually find each fastener and make manual changes to each one.
-The change is made in once place and it propagates to all associated fasteners.
+The change is made in once place and it propagates to all locations where the fastener is used.

-The Join module deals with the following issues:
+The FabJoiner module deals with the following issues:
 * Hole Drilling/Milling:
   Getting a hole of the of the correct size and depth at the correct location on a part.
 * Threading: